 Whether performed in conjunction with another procedure or done on its own, a tummy tuck at our Idaho practice provides dramatic and satisfying results for our patients.
 This surgical procedure, called “abdominoplasty” in medical terms, is highly effective at smoothing skin and removing fatty bulges to reshape the lower abdomen.

-However, when men and women come in for consultation at Freeman Plastic Surgery, they often don’t know much about abdominoplasty and ask a lot of great questions.
+However, when men and women come in for a consultation at Freeman Plastic Surgery, they often don’t know much about abdominoplasty and ask a lot of great questions.
 Let’s look at some tummy tuck basics so you can determine if it might be right for you.

 A tummy tuck can quickly resolve issues that years of exercise and diet cannot.
-Patients are often surprised to learn that some areas of fat and loose skin simply will not disappear despite disciplined diet and an active lifestyle.
+Patients are often surprised to learn that some areas of fat and loose skin simply will not disappear despite a disciplined diet and an active lifestyle.
 The reasons for this can include the skin’s lack of elasticity or compromised abdominal muscles.
 Many people are relieved to learn that abdominoplasty is a safe and effective procedure that can quickly change their look with long-lasting results.

 A tummy tuck can correct underlying muscle issues that make the abdomen protrude.
 During pregnancy a woman’s rectus abdominis, also known as the six-pack muscles, stretch apart.
 A condition called diastasis recti occurs when the muscles do not return to their original position.
 This condition is especially common for women who have had multiple pregnancies.
 Men and women who have lost a lot of weight can experience diastasis recti as well.
 Abdominoplasty techniques effectively lace the muscles back together to create a visibly slimmer waistline.